jairocket/budget/README.md

 #### User

-- Should have a `name` with at least three characters;
+- Should have a `name` with min of three and max of 60 characters;
 - Should have a valid `email`;
 - Should have a strong `password` with;
     - At least one special character;